PolLizaran/AP1/README.md

 - - -

-developed by Pol Lizaran Campano, Data Science and Engineering students at UPC, 2020
+developed by Pol Lizaran Campano, Data Science and Engineering student at UPC, 2020